obsidiansystems/obelisk/docs/migrating-to-v2.md

 - **reflex-dom is a fork** (`ymeister/reflex-dom`, pinned as a nix-thunk under `deps/`).
 You cannot pin upstream `reflex-dom`/`reflex-dom-core`.
-- **nix builds are Linux-only.** v2's flake only produces `x86_64-linux` and `aarch64-linux` outputs; v1's macOS (`aarch64-darwin`) nix support — and the
-  iOS toolchain that depended on it — is gone.
+- **nix builds are Linux-only.** v2's flake only produces `x86_64-linux` and `aarch64-linux` outputs; v1's macOS (`aarch64-darwin`) nix support, and the iOS toolchain that depended on it, are gone.
 Restoring macOS nix support is tracked as a post-promotion follow-up.
 - **Raw GHCJS FFI must be ported.** Hand-rolled `foreign import javascript` (GHCJS syntax) must move to the GHC WASM backend's JSFFI (or route through jsaddle).
-Code using `ghcjs-dom` is unaffected — it now rides on jsaddle-wasm.
+Code using `ghcjs-dom` is unaffected; it now rides on jsaddle-wasm.

 ## Silent behavior changes (compile-clean, behave differently)

-These won't error — watch for them:
+These won't error; watch for them:

 - **`getConfigs` is `IO` on server, `JSM` on the frontend** (js/wasm).
 Direct callers on the frontend need the `JSM` context; `HasConfigs`/`getTextConfig` users are unaffected.
 - **`<base href="/">` is now unconditional** (the v1 `if os == "ios"` branch is gone).
-A no-op for web, but under a Capacitor `capacitor://`/`file://` origin a root-anchored base can break relative asset/route resolution — validate on the Capacitor path.
+A no-op for web, but under a Capacitor `capacitor://`/`file://` origin a root-anchored base can break relative asset/route resolution; validate on the Capacitor path.
 - **"GHCJS" names now govern WASM too.** `all.js`, `frontend.jsexe`,
   `ResourceRoute_Ghcjs`, and `_backendConfig_frontendGhcjsAssets` all apply to the